Getting a Low Interest Rate

-When you are promised a "rate lock" from the lender, it means that you are guaranteed to keep a certain interest rate for a certain number of days for the application process.
-This ensures that your interest rate cannot go up during the application process.
+When you are promised a "rate lock" from the lender, it means that you are guaranteed to keep a specific interest rate for a determined period for your application process.
+This ensures that your interest rate won't go up during the application process.

 Stepping Stone Mortgage